An Overview of Payrolling Benefits in Kind

 Next steps

-1. Communicate with your employees: You need to explain payrolling benefits, how it works, and what it means for them.
+1. Communicate with your employees: You need to explain what payrolling benefits in kind means for them and how it works.

-2. Include cash equivalents in their pay: Ensure the cash equivalent of each payrolled benefit is included in their pay as a taxable amount.
+2. Include cash equivalents in their pay: Make sure the cash equivalent of each payrolled benefit is included in their pay as a taxable amount.

 3. Provide them with comprehensive benefit details: This should include a full description of all payrolled benefits in the tax year, along with their cash equivalent.

-4. Complete a P11D form: You need to submit a P11D to HMRC for any benefits that are not payrolled.
+4. Complete a P11D form: You need to submit a P11D to HMRC for any benefits that aren’t payrolled.

 How to report the benefits you provide to your employees